 Story and characters

 Like numerous other entries in the series, there will be an additional playable character beyond Sora.
-“Unfortunately we’re not able to disclose who it is yet, but there will be [another playable character],” Nomura said in an interview with IGN.
+Based on the Final Battle trailer released in December 2018, we know that longtime major character Riku will be playable in Kingdom Hearts 3.

-As in past games, Kingdom Hearts III will feature game world based on popular Disney properties.
-According to trailers and gameplay demos, the game will have worlds based on Disney’s Frozen, Tangled, Wreck-It Ralph, Big Hero 6, and Hercules.
+As in past games, Kingdom Hearts 3 will feature a game world based on popular Disney properties.
+According to trailers and gameplay demos, the game will have the following worlds (there will likely be more that haven’t been shown):

 In a gameplay trailer released just before E3 2017, we received an extended look at the Hercules-inspired world (Mount Olympus).
 Sora was with his pals Donald and Goofy, and we also saw Maleficent, Hades, and Pete talking in another part of the world.
 The trailer ended in Twilight Town, with Sora speaking with Xemnas about Roxas.